Enterprise Products: A Top-Quality MLP With A 6.2% Yield, And Dividend Increases For 52 Consecutive Quarters

 Enterprise Products has a 6%+ dividend yield, which makes it part of a select group of stocks.
 The High Dividend Stocks list Excel sheet has 416 stocks with 5%+ dividend yields.

-Not only that, but Genesis has increased its dividend for 47 quarters in a row.
+Not only that, but Enterprise has increased its dividend for 47 quarters in a row.

 Enterprise is also a Dividend Achiever.
 The Dividend Achiever Excel list has 265 stocks that have increased their dividends for 10+ consecutive years.